 - You are running Tableau Server in a single-server deployment.

 - External data sources that your users access through Tableau Server do not require Windows NT integrated security or Kerberos.
 In most data-access scenarios, Microsoft SQL Server, MSAS, Teradata, and Oracle databases require Windows NT integrated security.

 While the Network Service account can be used to access resources on remote computers within the same Active Directory domain we do not recommend using the default account for such scenarios.
 Instead, configure a domain account for Run As service account if Tableau Server must connect to data sources in your environment.
-See Create and Update the Run As Service Account.
+See Change the Run As Service Account.

 Run As service account: Domain user

 For all Active Directory scenarios, we recommend updating the Tableau Server Run As service account with a domain user account.
 Update the Run As service account to a domain user account when data sources accessed through Tableau Server require Windows NT integrated security or Kerberos.

 If you have deployed a distributed deployment of Tableau Server, then you can update the Run As service account with either a domain user or a Windows workgroup user.
 In either case, you must use the same user account for all server nodes.
 See Distributed Requirements for more information.